Political Science (PSCI)

 PSCI 8950 GRADUATE PROGRAM COMPREHENSIVE ASSESSMENT (0 credits)

 This zero-credit-hour course is used to assess the knowledge and skills that are imparted by the Political Science Graduate Program to its students.
-Graduating must enroll in the class and take the comprehensive exam.
+Graduating students must enroll in the class and take the comprehensive exam.
 The exam will test how students can synthesize knowledge in three subfields of Political Science.
 The students will get pass/fail grades for the course.

 Prerequisite(s): At least 21 credit hours taken, at least 3 subfield seminars taken, and permission of Graduate Program Chair.
 Not open to non-degree graduate students.